-A share acquisition may be carried out through a direct purchase from the existing shareholder or the capital market, or via subscription of new shares by capital injection.
-It goes beyond the conventional understanding of the term by encompassing legal instruments that are conceptually similar to shares, which enable their owners to control and receive benefit from such ownership (eg, a participating interest commonly acquired in the oil and gas industry).
-An acquisition of shares with no or limited voting rights (preferred stock) is exempt from notification as no change of control results.
+A share acquisition may be carried out through a direct purchase from the existing shareholder or the capital market, or through subscription of new shares by capital injection.
+This definition goes beyond the conventional understanding of the term by encompassing legal instruments that are conceptually similar to shares, which enable their owners to control and receive benefit from such ownership (eg, a participating interest, which is commonly acquired in the oil and gas industry).
+An acquisition of shares with no or limited voting rights (preferred stock) is exempt from notification as it does not result in a change of control.